icodebyamanda/mvp_dance-directory/README.md

 - ...
 This endpoint is connected to the instructor's database
 - ...
 Any new registration is sent to the database and can be reused for login
 - When the form is filled up and submitted, a message appears with a link to the login page
+- Password is encrypted, and a process of authentication and authorisation has been implemented and tested

 ### Bug fixing